 - Join the "The Stanford Fund Partnership" portal on CardinalSync.
 From here you will gain access to the application once you participate in the small group session.
 We will also use this portal to give you critical information.

-- (First Step) Workshops: Week 4.
+- (First Step) Workshops: Week 2-3.
 Listed on CardinalSync.
+There are only 4 of them this year.
 You must sign-up and attend to get credit.
-Leaders who attend the workshop will be given access to the template.
+Folks who attend the workshop will be given access to GrantEd.

-- (Second Step) 1:1 Meetings: Week 5.
-Required to move forward with your application but only after you attend the workshop.
+- (Second Step) 1:1 Meetings: Week 2-4 but only AFTER you attend a workshop.
+Required to move forward with your application.
 These will be 15 minute meetings.
-Folks who attend will be given access to the application.
 Sign up to meet with Ankita or drop in to SAL Peer Advisor office hours.
+Links forthcoming.

 Frequently Asked Questions (FAQ)